By Roy Licklider and Edward Rhodes

-About 5,000 of the people who work in the State Department are not FSOs.
+Many of the people who work in the State Department are not FSOs.
 They are in the Civil Service, just as individuals in other federal agencies are.
 Most of these State Department employees are in Washington, but they also work in various other locations around the country and, in unusual cases, at embassies abroad.
-The State Department describes this employment in its website at: http://careers.state.gov/civil-service/index.html.
+The State Department describes this employment in its website at: https://careers.state.gov/civil-service.
 Applicants for civil service positions in the State Department apply for specific openings.
-For an explanation of the application process, see: http://careers.state.gov/civil-service/selection.html.
+For an explanation of the application process, see: https://careers.state.gov/faqs.

 - Other Government Agencies

 The bulk of people working in international affairs in Washington work for agencies other than the State Department.
 Unfortunately there is no single recruiting device such as the Foreign Service exam for these organizations.
 The biggest employees are the Defense Department (both military and civilian) and the intelligence organizations, particularly the Central Intelligence Agency and the National Security Agency.
 Civilians hired by the Defense Department tend to be people with particular specialties; advanced degrees are usually required.
 Given the informal hiring process, actual job experience, which in practice means internships, is very important.
 The Defense Department’s job website can be accessed through: http://www.defenselink.mil/sites/c.html#civjobs.